pysat/pysat/README.md

 cd pysat
 python setup.py install
 ```
 An advantage to installing through github is access to the development branches.
 The latest bugfixes can be found in the `develop` branch.
+However, this branch is not stable (as the name implies).
 ```
 git clone https://github.com/pysat/pysat.git
 cd pysat